 16) Gangs / Shootings

 Maybe you want to move to Portland but can not afford to live downtown proper or shallow east due to rising rents.
 Many people find themselves out deep east past the 80’s and into Gresham, a neighboring city.
-This area is littered with tweeker like folks and there seems to be a lot of white gangs.
+This area is littered with tweeker like folks, and there seems to be a lot of white gangs.
 Who would have thought?
 It’s like Banging In Little Rock if you remember that.
 But that is not where the murders come from.
 Those still come from North and North East in those communities where the majority of the last 6.3% of African Americans live.
-Out in tweekervile it is a lot of shootings but they seem to always miss.
+Out in tweekervile it is a lot of shootings, but they seem to always miss.
 It’s weird, like Trailer Park Boys if you will?
 So, white tweeker gangs in the far east.
 Murders and robberies happen mostly in North East Portland, the last place to be “gentrified”.
 They say Portland’s shootings are much higher this year.
 I myself witnessed a shooting downtown on Ash St. and 3rd one night while sitting outside a bar drinking.
-It was strange considering I haven’t heard gun fire since I left Oakland.
+It was strange considering I haven’t heard gunfire since I left Oakland.
 I almost didn’t know what was going on for a minute.
 However, the guy missed all 6 or 7 shots and ran off on foot and escaped.
 So as in most shootings here, no one dies.
-It’s like everyone has really bad aim around here.
+It’s like everyone has terrible aim around here.
 And the murder rate is really low.
 Stay tuned as we launch a Portland Murder Rate article just like the Oakland Homicide article here.

 17) Homeless problem and heroin

 UPDATE: By the end of 2016, with the mass ejection of homeless camps along the Springwater Corridor, camps popped up all over South East Portland.
-Again, non aggressive, just existing and doing dope with each other.
+Again, nonaggressive, just existing and doing dope with each other.
 I have walked by countless times and not had a single person ask me for anything.
 It is rather strange.
-It makes you wonder where they get their money because crime did not go up in my area.
+It makes you wonder where they get their money because the crime did not go up in my area.

 18) You can’t pump your own gas

 Yeah, you must let some station worker do it for you!
 An Oregon law Chapter 480.320 makes it that way.
 One could say that’s awesome!
 But when you end up in a busy station and you’re waiting for slow employees it’s not so great.
 Especially when the kid wants to waste time trying to flirt with a girl in another car instead of doing his job.
-But this is good because it provides a lot of jobs, gas is no more expensive because of it and you don’t have to tip.
+But this is good because it provides a lot of jobs, gas is no more expensive because of it, and you don’t have to tip.
 When I first stopped in an Oregon city by the name of Ashland on the way up from California, I was confused when told I couldn’t pump my gas and tried to tip.
-That’s how they know you’re from California, you try to tip.
-But you also get some really poor hygiene workers you must hand your card to and I mean really bad.
+That’s how they know you’re from California; you try to tip.
+But you also get some really poor hygiene workers you must hand your card to, and I mean bad.
 Pretty sure they employee homeless drug users at many stations.
 But hey, at least they give them jobs so they can afford drugs without begging from you.